Appeals court hears high-stakes challenge to Obama's clean power plan

 Dozens of lawyers from the government, industry and public interest groups packed the US Court of Appeals for the DC Circuit, to hear the divisive case that comes just weeks before a heated presidential election and illustrates how a President's picks for the lower court might impact his own agenda.

-The plan is currently frozen because last February, the Supreme Court voted to delay implementation of the plan until the appeals process could play out.
+The plan is currently frozen because last February, the Supreme Court voted to delay implementation until the appeals process could play out.

 Opponents to the plan claim that the EPA went too far under the law to push the rule.